Marta Sango

-Marta Sánchez Gómez (Torre del Mar, Málaga, June 28, 2000), better known as Marta Sango, is a Spanish singer who rose to fame after her participation in the program Operación Triunfo 2018.
+Marta Sánchez Gómez (born 28 June 2000), better known as Marta Sango, is a Spanish singer who rose to fame after her participation in the program Operación Triunfo 2018.

 Biography

-She was born on June 28, 2000, in the province of Málaga.
+She was born on 28 June 2000 in Torre del Mar in the province of Málaga.
 Since she was a child, she took electric guitar lessons, and at the age of 14, she began to attend the Coral Joven Stella Maris in her hometown, Torre del Mar.
 Later, she was part of the a cappella group Artmonies.
 At the age of 18, she entered the academy of Operación Triunfo.

 Trajectory

 2018: Operación Triunfo

 Marta Sango participated in the casting of Operación Triunfo 2018, she managed to pass all the phases and was selected to participate in Gala 0 of the program, where she was finally chosen as one of the 16 contestants of the edition.

-Among her most outstanding performances within the program are Leave me alone by Michael Jackson and One more try by George Michael.
+Among her most outstanding performances within the program are Leave Me Alone by Michael Jackson and One more try by George Michael.
 She was nominated on four occasions and was finally voted out on the 11th gala, occupying the 7th position in the contest.

 Once the program was over, all the contestants toured Spain, performing in emblematic venues such as the WiZink Center in Madrid and the Palau Sant Jordi in Barcelona.